 Curio can automatically pre-collapse mind maps before displaying an idea space in a slideshow presentation.
 If this would be of interest to you check out the Presentation PreCollapse Mind Maps setting via Curio's Help > Curio Advanced Settings menu.

 Advanced Preferences

-Curio's default settings should be fine for most customers; however, for you power-users out there, here are some advanced preferences you can explore.
+Curio's default settings should be fine for most customers; however, for you power-users out there, Curio has a number of advanced preferences you can explore.